 Note: This varies per the campaign type and seems to be updated frequently, so make this a regular check-point in your campaign management for all platforms.

 PPC managers can learn to automate repetitive tasks in their Google Ads accounts using scripts added to the account.

 Navigating through the world of scripts can seem overwhelming, but a good place to start is a post here on Search Engine Journal providing use cases and resources to get started with scripts.

-Luckily you don’t need a PhD in computer science because there are resources online with free or templated scripts.
+Luckily, you don’t need a Ph.D. in computer science — there are plenty of resources online with free or templated scripts.